gorilla/mux/README.md

 type MiddlewareFunc func(http.Handler) http.Handler
 ```

-Typically, the returned handler is a closure which does something with the http.ResponseWriter and http.Request passed to it, and then calls the handler passed as parameter to the MiddlewareFunc (closures can access variables from the context where they are created).
+Typically, the returned handler is a closure which does something with the http.ResponseWriter and http.Request passed to it, and then calls the handler passed as parameter to the MiddlewareFunc.
+This takes advantage of closures being able access variables from the context where they are created, while retaining the signature enforced by the receivers.

 A very basic middleware which logs the URI of the request being handled could be written as: